Solar PV#

 • latitude, longitude, and elevation of Golden, CO

-• system design information for a 100 MW single-axis PV tracking system generated using the SAM GUI These inputs can be changed in the .yaml, .json, and .csv files.
+• system design information for a 100 MW single-axis PV tracking system (with backtracking)

 References#